 Then I was contacted by Pact to see if I was still in the region, and if I would be interested in applying for the Service Coordinator role for a new Pact home in Wānaka, which is where I am today.
-Not only do we now have Wānaka, but we also have homes in Alexandra, and Cromwell.
+Not only do we now have Wānaka, but we also have homes in Alexandra, and Cromwell, and I am now Service Manager for Pact's Central Otago disability services.